Pay Now

 Sure, your air conditioning system may be keeping you from sweating this summer; but what about your ductwork?
 Have you noticed water droplets around the outside of your air ducts, making it look as though they are sweating?

-Condensation on ductwork may seem harmless enough, but it actually harms the health of your home.
-Here’s what homeowners in Northern VA and DC need to know about sweating ductwork.
+AC duct condensation may seem harmless enough, but it actually can affect the health of your home and the people living inside it.
+Here’s what homeowners in Northern VA and DC need to know about why air duct sweating isn’t normal and how you can fix the problem before you do damage to your home.

 The same concept applies when you have metal ductwork with conditioned air blowing through it.
 When hot, humid air comes into contact with cold metal ductwork, that air is not going to be able to hold as much water vapor as it once could.
 As a result, water vapor will condense and settle on your ductwork.